M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Versions/index.md

 ## Version 2.2

+Version 2.2 is released as a preview 'release candidate' build.
+Content on this site relating to VAF 2.2 is subject to change prior to the official release.
+{:.note.warning}

 Version 2.2 of the Vault Application Framework is compatible with M-Files 20.5 upwards.
 To target earlier versions of M-Files, please use an earlier version of the Vault Application Framework.
 {:.note.warning}